W3rni0/TJCTF_2020/readme.md

 **tjctf{m0rsen0tb4se3}**

 ```
-in the link we get the following cipher:
+In the link we get the following cipher:
 ```
 1101111102120222020120111110101222022221022202022211
 ```
 As you can see there are three symbol in this cipher and suspiciously one of them is sparse,
-so I assumed that this is morse (and honestly it will be wierd if there isn't even one morse challenge in a CTF)
+So I assumed that this is morse (and honestly it will be weird if there isn't even one morse challenge in a CTF)
 I assumed that zeros symbolize spaces and the twos and ones are . and - respectably, I got the following morse code:
 ```
 -- ----- .-. ... . -. ----- - -... ....- ... . ...--